NG0N/BloodwebAutoBuy/README.md

 Can be used to run the program for a set amount of time in minutes.
 Set to 0 to never stop automatically.
 #### **Monitor Index**
 Only needed if the game window cannot be detected automatically.
 Determines which monitor the game is captured from, 1 being the primary monitor.
 Set to 0 to let the program try to find the window automatically.
+#### **Finetune buying interval**
+Adjusts the timing between buying nodes.
+The lowest possible timings depend on the game's framerate.
+Sliders use an interval of 10 ms.

+**First 5 Nodes** affects the interval before the nodes start to get blocked.
+**After 5 Nodes** affects the interval after the nodes start to get blocked.

 ## Manual Installation